Home

 Areas of research include:

-• Investigations about the sources, spatial and temporal distribution, and movement of selected elements, isotopes, and compounds within soils, sediments, rocks, and waters.
+• Investigations about the sources, spatial and temporal distribution, and movement of selected elements, and compounds within soils, sediments, rocks, and waters.

 • Modeling and experimental laboratory studies to better understand important processes in the geosphere such as chemical fate and transport.